Online Algorithms with Unreliable Guidance

-\begin{proof} Assume that $M$ and $M_{t,i}$ are not equal and that $M$ does not match $v$.
-We show that any alternating chain starts with $v$, which also demonstrates its uniqueness.
+\lemUniqueAlternatingChain* \begin{proof} Assume that $M$ and $M_{t,i}$ are not equal and that $M$ does not match $v$.
+We first show that the first alternating chain (chronologically) starts with $v$.
 Let $u$ be the first node of $U$ in the arrival order $\pi$ that is matched differently in $M$ and $M_{t,i}$.
-If the algorithms were following the guidance to match $u$ then they would both match $u$ to the same node as the matchings so far are the same (note that the guides gave the same guidance so far as they do not have direct access to the random choices of the algorithm).
-The algorithms therefore do not follow the guidance at the time $u$ arrives, instead they both match according to their respective rankings.
-One of the algorithms must have $v$ as its candidate with lowest rank in $N(u)$, as they would match $u$ to the same node otherwise: $M_{t,i}$ therefore matches $u$ with $v$.
-As $M$ does not matches $v$ by assumption, $v$ is at an end of the alternating chain, proving the claim. \end{proof}
+If the algorithms were following the guidance to match $u$ then they would both match $u$ to the same node as the matchings so far are the same --- note that the guide gave the same guidance for both algorithms since they do not have direct access to the rankings.
+The algorithms therefore do not follow the guidance at the time $u$ arrives, instead they both match according to their respective rankings. $\bipalg_{t,i}$ thus has $v$ as its candidate with lowest rank in $N(u)$ since it would match $u$ to the same node as $\bipalg$ otherwise: $M_{t,i}$ therefore matches $u$ with $v$.
+As $M$ does not match $v$, $v$ is at an end of an alternating chain, proving the subclaim.